Icefalls

 See how the water slowly dripping onto this skinny branch turned into a hardened mass over time?
 The same thing has happened to our nation.
 A slow drip of distrust hardened into a revolution.
 Small things can harden into big things if they aren’t acknowledged and addressed.

 Two waterfalls make up O Kun de Kun.
-This is the smaller upper falls, which were more visually intriguing to me than the lower falls.
-These days, our national leaders are into “bigger and glitzier.”
-I’m out of step with the trend, I guess.
-Smaller and quieter is (usually) more my speed.
+This is the smaller upper falls, which were more visually intriguing to me than the lower.
+These days, our national leaders prefer “bigger and glitzier.”
+Guess I’m out of step with the trends.
+Smaller and subtler is more my speed.

 Another shot of the upper falls…